texfaq/texfaq.github.io/FAQ-adobetypen.md

 ask Reader for the `File`&rarr;
 `Document Properties`&rarr;
-`Fonts ...`, and it will likely show some font or other as ''Type&nbsp;3'' (usually with encoding ''Custom'').
+`Fonts ...`, and it will likely show some font or other as "Type&nbsp;3" (usually with encoding "Custom").
 The problem has disappeared with version 6 of Acrobat Reader.
 See [PDF quality](FAQ-dvips-pdf) for a discussion of the issue, and for ways of addressing it.